 1968 - Saint Anthony Hospital is expanded, culminating in the opening of a new five-story building on January 10.

-1969 - Franklin Square, a park and pedestrian shopping area, is completed.
+1969 - Franklin Square, a citypark and pedestrian shopping area covering the 500-900 blocks of Franklin Street, is completed.
 It is dedicated on November 22, 1969.

 1970 - The Pullman-Standard factory closes on December 18, after more than 1,000 workers had already been laid off.

 1970 - Construction begins on the new NIPSCO generating plant and cooling tower.

 1970 - Elston students John Christopher and Kevil Mansfield win federal court ruling that they could not be suspended from school for having long hair (February 20).

 1970 - Two days of riots/civil disturbances occur in the city's North End following the Summer Festival Parade.
 The disturbances were sparked by an incident in which three black men were arrested and subdued with mace by police in front of a local tavern, in what began as a parking violation.
 For the next two days, windows were broken, firebombs and rocks were thrown, stores were looted, and sporadic shots were fired.
 Fourteen-year-old Emmett Wright was shot in the left leg, and eight other people were injured.
 The Star Laundry was destroyed in a fire, and Henry Lumbr and Kaeding Boats were damaged by fire.
 A state of emergency was declared and a force of 150 police and 150 National Guardsmen patrolled the city (July 11-12, 1970).